bigcommerce/dev-docs/docs/api-docs/foundations/pos-foundation-overview.md

 Sign in as an admin at `http://localhost:3000/signin`.
 The default admin PIN in the seed data is `1234`.

-Once signed in, navigate to the **Settings** screen to save your store address, which the app uses for checkout tax calculations.
+After you access Prisma Studio, navigate to the **Settings** screen to save your store address, which the app uses for checkout tax calculations.
 You will receive the following error if you do not supply the store address.

 ![pos-missing-store-address](https://storage.googleapis.com/bigcommerce-production-dev-center/images/POS-missing-store-address.jpeg)